 Matt is a scaredy-pants who has spent too many sleepless nights playing "Resident Evil."

-The remake of Resident Evil 3 for PlayStation 4 released on April 3, and the future of the survival horror video game subgenre is more unclear than ever.
+The remake of Resident Evil 3 for PlayStation 4 was released on April 3rd, 2020, and the future of the survival-horror video-game subgenre is more unclear than ever.
 Horror games of the 1990s relied on limiting player control and obscuring their surroundings to create tension and deliver scares.
-However, the line between survival horror and other kinds of action-adventure games has blurred over time with recent advancements in gaming technology.
+However, the line between survival-horror and other kinds of action-adventure games has blurred over time with recent advancements in gaming technology.

 Defining a Genre

 The term "survival horror" can be traced back to 1996 with the release of the original Resident Evil for the PlayStation, becoming a common descriptor for psychological horror games like Silent Hill and Fatal Frame by the beginning of the 2000s.
 These games put players in the shoes of an underpowered and vulnerable character, typically in a single complex location with minimal resources.

 Whether they involve solving the mysteries of an isolated town shrouded in evil or escaping a police station at the dawn the zombie apocalypse, survival horror games showcase character-driven stories of heroes escaping seemingly impossible situations.
 While most games feature progression in this same way, survival-horror titles often face issues with progression in their sequels.
 The fight-or-flight thrill of an early zombie encounter only lasts so long, so the monsters always get bigger and tougher to kill.